nolledge/ckad_cheat_sheet/sheet.md

 ## Jobs

 * Jobs goal is it to successfuly execute a container a specified amount of times
+* A job is only completed when the container exits without failure

 ```
 apiVersion: batch/v1